 Development of the Olympus 8mm f/1.8 lens to be announced on February 5

 Olympus is expected to hold a major product launch event on February 5.
-The company has sent invitations for this event, saying that it will be focused on the OM-D system.
+The company has sent invitations for this event

 The OM-D E-M5II mirrorless camera with a Micro Four Thirds camera has already been leaked along with the 14-150mm f/4-5.6 II lens.
 It is clear that these two products are coming along with a myriad of accessories for the camera.